The Ultimate Klipfolio Cheat Sheet

 Button

-The Button component is used to control the action of variables.
-For example, you can set a variable’s properties to toggle between dates for values when the button is clicked.
-The Button component can also be used to coordinate multiple User Input Control components, which is particularly useful when dealing with dynamic data sources.
+The Button component controls the action of variables.
+For example, set a variable to toggle between dates when the button is clicked.
+Buttons can also coordinate multiple User Input Control components, which is useful when working with dynamic data sources.

 Pictograph

-The Pictograph component tells a story about your data using images or symbols, displaying data in a visual way.
-You can select from a library of images or upload your own.
+The Pictograph component tells a story about your data using images or symbols in a visual way.
+Select from a library of images or upload your own.

 HTML Template

-For a more detailed description of the HTML Template component, see this article.
+For more details, see the HTML Template component support article.

 News